 Under Renting your Apartment is Costing You More than You Think

-Now a lot of owners have asked me “Well, how am I supposed to know what rent should I should be getting?”
-Well, the thing is, it’s not your fault; it’s who you’re employing to do it.
-And that’s a tough one because if you look at the market being 67% investor, so being rented out and the owners not actually, like you, you’re not actually living in your apartment, how are you supposed to know?
-You’re going to be in another suburb of Auckland, another part New Zealand or in a different country.
+Many owners ask me “How am I supposed to know what rent I should be getting?”
+However it’s not the owner’s fault, it’s the fault of whoever they’re employing to rent their apartment out.
+That’s a tricky one because 67% of the market is investor stock that is being rented out with the owners not actually living in the apartment.
+So how are you supposed to know the rental value?
+It's likely you're in another suburb of Auckland, or another part of New Zealand, or even in a different country.

 And if you own multiple apartments, how are you supposed to know what the market rent for those are?
 Each apartment is different, every building is different, the condition of the apartments could also be very different and so on.
 So, it’s extremely tricky to know, and ultimately this comes down to the property manager.
 Just like real estate agents, property managers differ massively in regard to what they deliver and the quality of the service.
 It is a tough one, but I can help you out with that.
 Just send me an email at [email protected]